Daniel P. O’Connor, Ph.D.

 DEAN OF THE COLLEGE OF LIBERAL ARTS AND SOCIAL SCIENCES AND PROFESSOR, HEALTH AND HUMAN PERFORMANCE

-Antonio D. Tillis, Ph.D. is the dean of the College of Liberal Arts and Social Sciences (CLASS) and the M.D.
-Anderson Professor in Hispanic Studies at the University of Houston (UH).
-As the chief academic and administrative officer of CLASS, he oversees 13 academic departments, 10 academic areas and programs, 13 academic centers, six clinical service units, and over 630 faculty members.
-CLASS is the largest and most diverse of the 15 academic colleges on the UH campus, with an annual graduating population of more than 11,000 students.
+Daniel P. O’Connor, Ph.D. is dean of the College of Liberal Arts and Social Sciences (CLASS) and professor, health and human performance.
+As the chief academic and administrative officer of CLASS, he oversees 14 academic departments, nine academic areas and programs, 13 academic centers, six clinical service units and over 688 faculty members.
+CLASS is the largest and most diverse of the 16 academic colleges on the UH campus, with over 12,000 students.